couchbaselabs/docs-ng/content/couchbase-manual-1.8/web-console-for-administration.markdown

  * Clicking the `Information` button opens the basic bucket information summary.
-   For more information, see [Bucket Information](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets-info).
+   For more information, see [Bucket Information](#couchbase-admin-web-console-data-buckets-info).

 To create a new data bucket, click the `Create New Data Bucket`.
-See [Creating and Editing Data Buckets](couchbase-manual-ready.html#couchbase-admin-web-console-data-buckets-createedit) for details on creating new data buckets.
+See [Creating and Editing Data Buckets](#couchbase-admin-web-console-data-buckets-createedit) for details on creating new data buckets.

 <a id="couchbase-admin-web-console-data-buckets-createedit"></a>